Ogma-Dev/Ogma-Dev.github.io/posts/simple-flask-webhook/index.md

 Wooft, well; that's a bit meatier.
 So, what's going on here...
 When you start the app, it will check for an Environment Variable, called `WEBHOOK_VERIFY_TOKEN`, if there isn't one set it will automatically generate a token for you.
 We initialise a dictionary of `authorised_clients`, which stores IP addresses (key) and the time they validated (value).
-In order for an IP to become validated, they need to sent a GET request with a parameter `validate_key` equal to our webhooks key.
+In order for an IP to become validated, they need to sent a GET request with a parameter `validate_key` equal to our webhooks token.
 i.e. `curl 127.0.0.1:5000/webhook?verify_token=YOUR_TOKEN_HERE`
 Once an IP is registered the webhook will accept POSTs from it, the same as previously.
 It's not exactly Fort Knox, but it'll suffice for now.

 ### Further Improvements
+This post is only supposed to give a brief introduction to writing webhooks and there are many improvements you could make which are probably outwith the scope of this post.
+However, here are a few suggestions to get you started!

+#### Persistent Authorised Clients
+Since we only store the autorised IP addresses in a dictionary, they're lost whenever the application closes.
+You could store these into a file format, or even a database.
+[Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/) makes simplifies using databases with Flask!

+#### Added Authentication
 If you want to add further authentication, I'd recommend checking out [Flask-HTTPAuth](https://github.com/miguelgrinberg/flask-httpauth).

-Obviously printing out the json isn't all that useful, add your own code in to make your own handy service!
+#### HTTPS
 If you want to enable HTTPS (without using a full blown http service like nginx), pass your SSL certificates to Flask by modifying the run line to; `app.run(ssl_context=(ssl_cert_file, ssl_key_file))` where the variables are paths to your certificates.
+[LetsEncrypt](https://letsencrypt.org/getting-started/) is a really quick and easy way to get setup with some certs!

 ## End Notes
 I hope you find this useful, and if you have any comments or have built on the examples and would like to share please feel free to [drop me a line](mailto:james.innes@ogma-dev.com).